-A Pike weapon consists of a sharp spike that is attached to a very long wooden poll that is anything from 16 to 20 feet long and usually made of Ash wood.
+A Pike weapon consists of a sharp spike that is attached to a very long wooden pole that is anything from 16 to 20 feet long and usually made of Ashwood.
 The spear is very similar to the pike weapon but is shorter in length and has a different head.

-Infantry also known as foot soldiers used Pike weapons, they were also called pikemen in England and various other names in different countries etc. The pike was a very hard weapon to use and pikemen had to be really strong to be able to lift and control the pike, also different pike formations had to be mastered that became more advanced as military battle tactics advanced.
+Infantry also known as foot soldiers used Pike weapons, they were also called pikemen in England and various other names in different countries, etc. The pike was a very hard weapon to use and pikemen had to be really strong to be able to lift and control the pike, also different pike formations had to be mastered that became more advanced as military battle tactics advanced.

 Pike weapons were not common in early medieval times but became popular medieval weapons that were commonly used in the high and late medieval periods.
-The Scots used Pike weapons during the wars of independence, the Flemings who were Germanic Dutch people used them to great effect, and they were effective weapons that kept the enemy at a distance that were used for a long period of medieval history.
+The Scots used Pike weapons during the wars of independence, the Flemings who were Germanic Dutch people used them to great effect, and they were effective weapons that kept the enemy at a distance that was used for a long period of medieval history.

 Pike weapons were used effectively in many famous medieval battles such as the battle of Bannockburn in 1314 and throughout the Scottish wars of independence.
 The Flemings who were Germanic people used pike weapons in the battle of the Golden Spurs to great effect.

-Pikemen were usually packed into tight fighting formations of men that would hold their pike weapons at an angle to create what in effect was a spear or spike wall, this made attack by mounted Knights and cavalry charges virtually impossible as they would be unable to overcome this wall of steel spikes.
+Pikemen were usually packed into tight fighting formations of men that would hold their pike weapons at an angle to create what in effect was a spear or spike wall, this made an attack by mounted Knights and cavalry charges virtually impossible as they would be unable to overcome this wall of steel spikes.

-It was in defensive positions where the pikemen were most vulnerable to attack from crossbow men and attacks to their flanks, but the simple spear walls that they could create with pike weapons would keep the enemy at a distance, pikemen would thrust the pole weapons back and forth quickly and the enemy soldiers were kept at distance and could not use close combat weapons such as swords or battle axes to make any progress.
+It was in defensive positions where the pikemen were most vulnerable to attack from crossbowmen and attacks to their flanks, but the simple spear walls that they could create with pike weapons would keep the enemy at a distance, pikemen would thrust the pole weapons back and forth quickly and the enemy soldiers were kept at a distance and could not use close combat weapons such as swords or battle axes to make any progress.

 There were many battles that were won with the help of pikemen who took the initiative and attacked the enemy aggressively with their pike weapons.
 This was basically a tightly packed and coordinated infantry charge that showed the enemy a wall of Spikes.
-However there was a time and place to use these attacking Pike formations and it was usually in narrow confines rather than open spaces, so that counter attacks could not come from the sides and flanks etc.
+However there was a time and place to use these attacking Pike formations and it was usually in narrow confines rather than open spaces so that counter-attacks could not come from the sides and flanks etc.

 Using these aggressive Pike weapon formations the Scots were able to overrun a better equipped English army in the battle of Stirling in 1297.
 Bernese pikemen were also able to overcome the infantry of the Habsburg/Burgundian army in the battle of Laupen in 1339 using attacking pike formations.

-Towards the end of the late medieval period and into the high medieval period Swiss mercenaries developed a highly skilled way of fighting using pike weapon formations which involved a disciplined and tactical unity of a very high level.
+Towards the end of the late medieval period and into the high medieval period Swiss mercenaries developed a highly-skilled way of fighting using pike weapon formations which involved a disciplined and tactical unity of a very high level.
 As these soldiers were mercenaries they were able to devote more time to practicing their pike weapon skills as they were paid to do so.
 They introduced a new pike blocking formation that stopped the vulnerability to attacks of the flanks.